 Everyone in the firm was asked to participate in a survey to ensure our diversity statistics were accurate.

-As required by the SRA we gathered information in relation to age, gender, transgender, disability, health issues limiting day to day activities, ethnicity, religion or belief, sexual orientation, social mobility and caring responsibilities.
+As required by the SRA we gathered information in relation to role, age, gender, transgender, disability, information about social mobility, health issues limiting day to day activities, ethnicity, religion or belief, sexual orientation, and caring responsibilities.

 Data protection legislation rules mean that we must not report data in a way that allows the identification of any individual.
-The size of our firm is such that as a consequence the information set out below is in summary form and is limited to data which will not allow the identification of individuals.
+The size of our firm is such that as a consequence the information set out below taken from our 2023 survey is in summary form and is limited to data which will not allow the identification of individuals.

 Of those members of the firm choosing to participate in the survey and providing information in relation to a particular question:

 Age: 77% are under 35 and 23% over 35 and our staff are predominantly female.

 None had long term health problems or disability.